 Some say voting is our “civic and Christian duty.”
 In other words, we are obligated to vote as citizens of America and believers in Jesus Christ.
 But voting is not a duty; it is a right.
 And rights may be exercised at our discretion.
 Nothing in the law requires us to vote.

 Voting gives us a small measure of influence.
 But ultimately, it does nothing to improve the moral and spiritual climate of our country.
-If you truly want to “make America great again,” devote yourself to holiness.
+If you truly want to “keep America great,” devote yourself to holiness.
 Be the “salt” and “light” Jesus expects you to be (Matthew 5:13-16).

 A single act of obedience to Jesus is far more powerful than a single vote.